Junyong-Suh/MultipleEmailProviders/README.md

 Constraints for Mandrill delayed delivery
 Mandrill requires payment for delayed delivery
 ```
 when this message should be sent as a UTC timestamp in YYYY-MM-DD HH:MM:SS format.
 If you specify a time in the past, the message will be sent immediately.
-An additional fee applies for scheduled email, and this feature is only available to accounts with a positive balance.
+An additional fee applies for scheduled email,
+and this feature is only available to accounts with a positive balance.
 ```
 Mandrill returns this response when no positive balance.
 ```
+{
+  "status":"error",
+  "code":10,
+  "name":"PaymentRequired",
-{"status":"error","code":10,"name":"PaymentRequired","message":"Email scheduling is only available for accounts with a positive balance."}
+  "message":"Email scheduling is only available for accounts with a positive balance."
+}
 ```

 #### Anything you left out
-1. Test automation - keep adding on
+* Test automation - keep adding on
-2. Webhooks for Mandrill and Mailgun for email opens and click.
+* Webhooks for Mandrill and Mailgun for email opens and click.
 Recieve those webhook POST requests and store that information in some form of data storage.
+Webhooks require to have running server to get POST requests from email providers.

 #### What you might do differently if you were to spend additional time on the project
-1. I would construct a class for each mail provider to deal with specific providers
+* I would construct a class for each mail provider to deal with specific providers
-2. If we have dedicated client side SDK, I would add signatre and timestamp to authenticate only valid users to make requests to avoid abusing of the system.
+* If we have dedicated client side SDK, I would add signatre and timestamp to authenticate only valid users to make requests to avoid abusing of the system.
-3. I would implement the service in multi-threaded system since there is HTTP I/O from 3rd party which takes a significant time to wait.
+* I would implement the service in multi-threaded system since there is HTTP I/O from 3rd party which takes a significant time to wait.
-4. I would look for a way to protect system from too many requests. a) track a list of ID and # of requests sent in the last 10 minutes and/or b) create a queue to hold the request to process, and response 408 Request Timeout if the request is hold for more than certain period.
+* I would look for a way to protect system from too many requests. a) track a list of ID and # of requests sent in the last 10 minutes and/or b) create a queue to hold the request to process, and response 408 Request Timeout if the request is hold for more than certain period.
 This may result in slow services in busy time but prevent the service to down.
+* Spin up EC2 server with Elastic IP to implement webhook